UofUEpiBio/epiworld/README.md

 }
 ```

-And you should get something like the following:
+Which should print something like the following:

 ```bash
 Running the model...